Memory in Plain Sight: Surveying the Uncanny Resemblances of Associative Memories and Diffusion Models: Diffusion Models

-PF-ODEs unify previous theories of DMs by simplifying the assumptions needed to make DMs work.
-At the same time, the continuous dynamics of PF-ODEs exposes a strong mathematical connection to Associative Memories that was difficult to see before.
+PF-ODEs generalize previous theories of DMs by removing the mathematical dependency on discrete time and stochasticity in the reverse process.
+At the same time, the continuous dynamics of PF-ODEs exposes a strong mathematical connection to Associative Memories and deterministic memory retrieval that was difficult to see before.